 When you have been stopped for suspicion of driving under the influence (DUI) or, as it’s known in Ohio, operating a vehicle impaired (OVI), the police officer can take your driver’s license away from you on the spot, immediately starting a suspension.

 This automatic suspension, known as an Administrative License Suspension (ALS), lasts for six months.
-It’s possible to fight this suspension and protect your license, but you must act quickly to do so.
-An important step in this process is known as the BMV hearing.
+It’s possible to fight this suspension and protect your license, but you must act quickly to save your driving privilege.

 What Is a BMV Hearing?

-A BMV hearing only applies to the license suspension that accompanies DUI, not the charge itself.
-This is an opportunity to fight to protect your license and your ability to drive without restrictions.
+A BMV hearing applies to the license suspension only, not the OVI.
+This is an opportunity for us to fight the suspension of your license so you can continue to drive without restrictions.

 How Can I Request a BMV Hearing?

 While BMV hearings are not required in a DUI case, we highly recommend that you request one.
 It’s an important part of defending your driving privileges after a DUI charge.

 Important things to know about requesting BMV hearings for DUI / OVI include:

 You must submit the hearing request within 30 days of the mailing date of the suspension notice.
 If you are facing an out-of-state charge, that time limit is reduced to 20 days.

 You do not need to be physically present; you may ask an attorney to represent you at a BMV hearing.